knaku/Ansible-Cuckoo/README.md

 You may want to install Ansible with the [install_ansible.sh](install_ansible.sh) script, for Ubuntu only.

-You can customize your target Ubuntu distro and the server network interface under:
+You can customize your target Ubuntu distro and the server network interface under (vmwareNetworkAdapter only needed for VMware):

-    --extra-vars "distribution=artful nic=enp0s3"
+    --extra-vars "distribution=artful nic=enp0s3 vmwareNetworkAdapter=vmnet1"

 Installation of the Cuckoo environment is done with the following steps: